mikepthomas/mikepthomas.github.io/src/data/markdown/printer-klipper-fan-hat.md

 The Klipper Fan Hat is not supposed to be a replacement for the Klipper Expander, the Klipper expander can handle more current as it has wider PCB tracks than this PCB and therefore the Klipper Fan Hat should only be used for lower current devices such as fans.
 The Klipper Fan Hat also does not support Neopixels due to space constraints of fitting it within the footprint of a Raspberry Pi Hat.

-What it does have however is:
+What it does have is:

 - SKR Pico compatible input for powering the Pi and Serial communication
 - 5 Mosfet outputs (with 2 pin JST-XH connectors standard on most fans used on 3D printers)